findy-network/findy-network.github.io/content/en/blog/the-time-is-now/index.md

     title: "Image #:counter"
 ---

-During corridor discussions with various teams and organizations in recent months, I have been surprised by the emphasis on the underlying technology in SSI implementations.
+During hallway discussions with various teams and organizations in recent months, I have been surprised by the emphasis on the underlying technology in SSI implementations.
 Even non-technical folks are wondering, e.g., which credential format will overcome them all.
 Don't get me wrong;
 it's not that I don't see the importance of choosing the most interoperable, best performant, and privacy-preserving cryptography.
-It's the fact we are hiding a more critical problem when concentrating only on technical details.
+I am afraid more critical problems keep hiding when we concentrate only on technical issues.

 ## Focus on the Use Cases